tyomo2787/Lab-Agile-Planning/.github/ISSUE_TEMPLATE/sys-admin-issue-template.md

 ---
-name: Custom issue template
+name: Sys admin issue template
-about: Describe this issue template's purpose here.
+about: This templates is for creating user stories
 title: ''
 labels: ''
 assignees: ''